 Spend limits are applied to accounts on a rolling basis

-- Purchases count against a user's spending limits for an allotted time period and "roll off" when that time expires.
+- Purchases count toward your spending limits for an allotted time period and "roll off" when that time expires.

 - Weekly: 7 days (with 18 hour buffer)

-- For example: a user has a $100 daily limit and spends $20 at 7am on Day 1.
-The user's spend limit is now $80.
-If they don't buy anything else, their daily limit will revert to $100 at 7am on Day 2.
+- For example: you have a $100 daily limit and spend $20 at 7:00 AM on Day 1.
+Your spend limit is now $80.
+If you don't buy anything else, your full daily limit of $100 will be available to use again at 7:00 AM on Day 2.

-Buffer periods are also built into certain limits in order to prevent unnecessary declines in case a merchant charges someone early.
+Buffer periods are also built into certain limits in order to prevent unnecessary declines in case a merchant attempts to authorize early.

-- User has a Netflix card with a $15 monthly spending limit.
+- You have a Netflix card with a $15 monthly spending limit.

-- If Netflix charges this User again for $13 on June 21 it will decline, because it exceeds the card's monthly spending limit and it is not within the 3-day buffer period.
+- If Netflix attempts to authorize $13 on June 21 it will decline, because it exceeds the card's monthly spending limit and it is not within the 6-day buffer period.